Multi-Engine Support#

 Key Features#

-Support other engines beyond vLLM (e.g., SGLang, xLLM) in a single deployment.
+Support other engines beyond vLLM (e.g., SGLang, xLLM, TRT-LLM) in a single deployment.

 Configure engine by adding model.aibrix.ai/engine as label in the deployment YAML file.